gasolin/gaia/apps/settings/README.md

 # Settings

 - Allows the user to configure device settings
-- Responds to **incoming activities** ('configure'), which allow the user to navigate to specific panel to configue from another app (eg. show the wifi settings panel if no data connection is available).
+- Responds to **incoming activities** ('configure'), which allows the user to navigate to a specific panel to configure from another app (eg. show the wifi settings panel if no data connection is available).

-## Current Stat
+## Current Status

 Currently basic settings services (mozSettings/UI bindings, panel navigation...) used by all panels and root panel specific logic were mixed and defined in a few modules (Settings, Connectivity).

 The goal is to break the panel dependency.
-This should be done with breaking existing modules into smaller ones, which enables each panel to load only the necessary codes.
+This should be done by breaking existing modules into smaller ones, which enables each panel to load only the necessary codes.
 And new panels should follow the new code structure so we will achieve:

 1. Module separation
 2. Panel separation